molikto/mlang/README.md

 our pattern matching is NOT compiled to a case tree, but are [overlapping and order independent](https://link.springer.com/chapter/10.1007/978-3-642-54833-8_6), but these has some problems: pattern matching can stuck on constructors, this causes some problems... so be careful

+### evaluation

+there are two tools on values: whnf and conversion checking.

+#### whnf

+it is very unclear how to represent whnf/value with a type, also we do whnf caching, so it is necessary to have a condition says when something changed, the whnf need to be reevaluated, this might not be a good design

 ### conversion checking

+conversion checking's only nontrivial part is eta-handling, it is not clear if type-directed way is the best with the addition of cubical and overlapping pattern matching. `cubicaltt` uses non-type-directed, Agda and redtt use complex unification algorithms (which I am not familiar)

+*bellow is older note*

 the conversion checking is type directed conversion checking, but as we use hoas, open variables have a nominal equality, and we don't do index shuffling